Please contact us at: 202-727-3117 or [email protected] if you do not find the answer you need.

 Answer: Notary Applications must be submitted online.
 Applicants will then be notified by email; this may take 2-3 days.
-Once they have been reviewed and deemed sufficient applicants will receive notice to pay by credit card (Payment is not applied to those commissioned only on behalf of the DC or federal government).
+Once they have been reviewed and deemed sufficient, applicants will receive notice to pay by credit card (Payment is not applied to those commissioned only on behalf of the DC or federal government).
 After all these requirements are completed, applications will be notified the application has been approved.
 For details and other options, please see the application instructions and the Notary Public Handbook on our website.
-Please note the application cannot be saved so be sure to have all the required information including the letter(s) of request before you begin.
+Please note the application cannot be saved, so be sure to have all the required information, including the letter(s) of the request, before you begin.

 Question: How may I pay for Notary applications?

 Answer: Notary Applications submitted online may be paid for by American Express, Discover, Master Card, or Visa.
 If you choose to mail the application or bring it to the ONCA Office, you may also pay by check or money order, but this may delay the process.
 These options are explained in the Application instructions and the Notary Public Handbook.

 Question: If I am applying to renew my commission, will I be notified when it is time to renew?

 Answer: No. ONCA does not notify existing notaries when they must send in applications in order not to have a lapse in their commission.
 There is a link to a timeline on our website as to when your sufficient application must be in to avoid a lapse in your commission.
 In general, the application must be approved at least 45 days before the expiration date of your current commission in order not to have a lapse in your commission.

 Question: Is there a cost involved with becoming a Notary?